localjo/resume/README.md

 ### Web Developer
 _[NAS Recruitment Communications](http://www.nasrecruitment.com/) (2011)_

-- Built interactive JavaScript apps for desktop and mobile.
+- Built recruitment portals for desktop and mobile using ASP, HTML, CSS and JavaScript.

 ### Web Developer
 _[Delta Media Group](https://www.deltamediagroup.com/) (2010 to 2011)_

-- Built websites for realtors using HTML, CSS and PHP.
+- Built realtor websites for desktop and mobile using HTML, CSS and PHP.

 ## Education